X

 Payment Deadline:

-The Business Office is accepting payment for all Spring 2023 courses.
-The Business Office will begin accepting payment for Summer 2023 term courses on April 1, 2023.
+The Business Office will begin accepting payment for Fall 2024 term courses on July 1, 2024.
 Students who have not paid tuition & fees by the deadline will be dropped from classes.

 Course Start Dates